-How to Find Your Orphan Pages
+How to Find Every Orphan Page on Your Website

 So using any SEO tool to find one is bound to be problematic.

-The best place to start looking for orphan pages, then, is your own Google Analytics data (or any other analytics packages you use).
+One of the best places to start looking for orphan pages is your own Google Analytics data (or any other analytics packages you use).

 As long as the pages in question have Google Analytics installed, if the page has ever been visited, there is a record of it somewhere in Google Analytics.

-Since our orphan pages are difficult to find, the number of times they have been visited is likely to be quite low.
+Because our orphan pages are difficult to find, the number of times they have been visited is likely to be quite low.

 Click “Pageviews” so that the arrow is pointing upward, indicating that the list of URIs is sorted in ascending order from least to most pageviews.